lttr/lukastrumm/src/blog/2022/multi-branch-multi-language-website.md

 components, that would hold the same concepts for business people, for the CMS, as well as for developers.
 Good example would be a Steps component, which represents a series of steps one have to follow in other to achieve something.
 Every step has a number, a title and a description.
-An easy concept that can work for designers, developers and editors.
+A concept that can work for designers, developers and editors.
 Although we have strived to communicate it well and show it live in a styleguide to everyone, it was still difficult to achieve consistency.
 Storyblok, our CMS of choice, have a concept of a component.
 But it is all about discipline to avoid having 4 different Steps components in the CMS mapping to 3 different components in code.
 And then some one needs a 6-step component where so far every aspect of the design of this